rna-oop/2425-m1-geniomhe-group-6/lab3/README.md

 ![Class-Diagram](model/Class-Diagram-Previous.jpg)

-The new changes are highlighted in white.
+The new changes are highlighted in white; note that `flattenMolecule_to_dict()` is a new method to provide an extra utility to the Processor class, not mandatory for the implementation (e.g., some libraris like numpy, pandas, etc. provide similar functionalities that transforms their main objects to different types of data structures).

 ### Object Diagram for the Previous-Model-Extension